 Directions: To recruit good employees, an agency must have a vision for its workforce.

-Asking who, what, and of the question that co ncy find a "right fit."
-Write the lett atement. er A. WHO?
-B. WHAT?
-C. WHY?
-The candidate initiated a new agency. w-employee mentors ship program at her previous The candidate's references d abilities. escribe the candidat e's exceptional problem-solving The candidate is currently pu ursuing a professiona l designation.
-The candidate has specialize products. ed training in one of t he agency's most successful The candidate has several ye ars of prior experienc ce in a profitable agency.
-Dir rections: Circle True or False.
-1. Candidates are aware of how ot her agencies treat the eir employees.
-True False 2.
-Larger agencies are always able to out-compete sma ller agencies for good employees.
-True False 3.
-Larger agencies build and sustai in healthier environm nents than smaller agencies do.
-True False 4.
-Smaller agencies can out-comp professional development optio offering unique perks and True False part-time traditional hours virtual office connections to colleagues previous insurance experience previous WFH experience full-time activity measurement non- traditional hours schedule guidelines
+Asking who, what, and why can help an agency find a "right fit."
+Write the letter of the question that corresponds to each statement.

+- The candidate initiated a new-employee mentorship program at her previous agency. - The candidate's references describe the candidate's exceptional problem-solving abilities. - The candidate is currently pursuing a professional designation. - The candidate has specialized training in one of the agency's most successful products. - The candidate has several years of prior experience in a profitable agency.

+- 1. Candidates are aware of how other agencies treat their employees. - 2.
+Larger agencies are always able to out-compete smaller agencies for good employees.

+True False

+3. Larger agencies build and sustain healthier environments than smaller agencies do.

+4. Smaller agencies can out-compete large agencies by offering unique perks and professional development options.

+Agency Management 113